 The preparation of a Medicaid Application process is very, and I mean very time consuming in New Jersey

-Medicaid demands proof of almost every financial transaction going back to 5 full calendar years prior to the date of filing the application.
-Accurate records should be gathered and a complete application furnished all at the same time to the County Board of Social Services to make processing simpler and quickly.
+Medicaid demands proof of almost every financial transaction going back 5 full calendar years prior to the date of filing the application.
+Accurate records should be gathered and a complete application filed at the same time with the County Board of Social Services to make processing simpler and quicker.
 If records are inaccurate or incomplete or if the application package is disorganized, the state will continue to insist on additional information and the application will be delayed indefinitely.
 Submission of a complete Medicaid Application requires many hours of time.
 It is estimated that a professional assembling such an application spends approximately 35 dedicated and undisturbed hours assembling and organizing the information.
 A person unfamiliar with the process will spend many times that amount of time, often in excess of 100 hours.

 The Costs Paid for Filing A Medicaid Application Are A Permissible Spend Down in New Jersey

 Contact Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright on any questions concerning eligibility for NJ Medicaid or applying for Medicaid approval.
 Call toll free (855) 376-5291 or email him at firstname.lastname@example.org.
 His team of experienced medical lawyers and paralegals have filed many hundreds of applications throughout New Jersey.

 The following is a sample list of Medicaid application issues which should be addressed to avoid unnecessary delays and denials.